copyrite/LwotcMinimalText/concepts.md

 ## Line of Sight
 * Squadsight range means Line of Sight + anyone in the squad sees the target.
 * "Seen by the squad" is the same as Squadsight range with no Line of Sight requirement

+## Non-voluntary actions
+* "You will do X" if the action is automatic, requiring no input from the player / the player having no control over it.

+## Radius
+* "Range" if the effect is centered on you.

+## Robots
+* "Robotic" if it is a robot.
+* "Organic" if it is not a robot nor weak to Bluescreens.
+* "Non-robotic" if it is not a robot, but include units weak to Bluescreens.
+* "Non-organic" if it is weak to Bluescreens.

 ## Weapon tiers
 * "Bonus/damage/effect improves with {% BOUND_WEAPON_NAME %} tier."